United States propaganda comics: Introduction

 Comic books have historically been used as a tool of influence, starting predominantly in World War II.
 During World War II, private comic book publishers and later government comic publications increased and gained popularity among the domestic population and Allied forces.
 The United States used these comics increasingly as World War II concluded and thereafter through the conflicts of the 20th century and into the 21st century.
-Private companies and the U.S. government would develop comic books to address the Korean War, Vietnam War, Cold War, humanitarian initiatives and the War on Terror.
+Private companies and the U.S. government would develop comic books to address the Korean War, Vietnam War, Cold War, humanitarian initiatives and the war on terror.

-In the War on Terror, as stability and social cohesion is pursued, comics have become a medium to achieve such goals, as referenced by Julian Chambliss of Rollins College:
+In the war on terror, as stability and social cohesion is pursued, comics have become a medium to achieve such goals, as referenced by Julian Chambliss of Rollins College:

 World War II

 During the outbreak of World War II in Europe, the comic book industry was in its infancy.
-However, as the war progressed the comic book industry quickly capitalized upon the growing conflict, vilifying the Axis Powers and magnifying American patriotism.
-Comic books and the superheroes even alerted citizens of domestic caution and awareness, "pointing out how domestic corporations and criminals, not just foreign villains, sought to undermine American ideals."
+However, as the war progressed the comic book industry quickly capitalized upon the growing conflict, vilifying the Axis powers and magnifying American patriotism.
+Comic books and superheroes even alerted citizens of domestic caution and awareness, "pointing out how domestic corporations and criminals, not just foreign villains, sought to undermine American ideals."
 Eventually as the war evolved, comic book publishers aligned and collaborated with the U.S. military:

 As soldiers were being deployed to varying theaters of battle, comics accompanied them on their journeys to Europe and Asia, "and in some cases millions, of copies a month were printed" to keep up with the demand for consumption and delivery to foreigners.
 The American comic book themes and storylines remained consistent:

 In joining the government and private comic industry, they created unified messages.
 The common and shared purposes of the comics were: